What to do in Kotor: the Most Picturesque Town in Montenegro

 Visit Kotor Old Town Square after dark

 You can learn more about Kotor's maritime history at this small but interesting museum.
-You will find displays of maritime artifacts and exhibits on local seafaring traditions.
-You'll see beautiful furniture and artwork, clothing and jewelry.
-You will also see interesting weapons display.
+You will find displays of maritime artifacts and exhibits on local sailors' traditions.
+You'll also see beautiful furniture and artwork, clothing and jewelry.
+There is an interesting weapons display there.

 Visit Municipal Museum

-Visit the Municipal Museum to admire its rich collection of artwork and artifacts spanning the Middle Ages to modern times.
+Visit the Municipal Museum to admire its rich collection of artwork and artifacts from the Middle Ages to modern times.

 Visit Risan Archaeological Site